Skip to main content

 Quick verification:

-3. If the totals match, the extraction was accurate.
+3. If the totals match, the extraction was likely accurate

-4. If they don't match, check each category total to find where the discrepancy is.
+4. If they do not match, check each category total to find where the discrepancy is

 Common extraction issues to look for:

-• Duplicate line items — the same item pulled twice
+• Duplicate line items where the same item was pulled twice

-• "Uncategorized" items — line items that didn't get assigned to the right room or trade category
+• Uncategorized items that were not assigned to the right room or trade category

-• Missing tax, depreciation, or O&P — summary-level values sometimes get missed
+• Missing tax, depreciation, or O&P when summary-level values were missed

-• Material sales tax — may appear as a separate line or get folded into individual items
+• Material sales tax that may appear as a separate line or get folded into item values

-Unverified items are marked with an orange tag so they're easy to spot.
-Click any line item to edit its description, quantity, cost, or category assignment.
-You can also bulk-approve items using the checkbox and action bar.
+Unverified items are marked with an orange tag so they are easy to spot.
+Click a line item to edit its description, quantity, cost, or category assignment.
+You can also bulk-approve items with the checkbox and action bar.

-Rule of thumb: If the extracted grand total is within a few dollars of your document's total, the extraction is solid.
-If it's off by more than that, check categories one by one — the difference is usually in one or two sections.
+Rule of thumb: if the extracted grand total is within a few dollars of your document total, the extraction is usually solid.
+If it is off by more than that, check categories one by one because the difference is often concentrated in one or two sections.

-Adding Notes for Context That Isn't in a Document
+Adding Notes for Context That Is Not in a Document

-Notes let you add information that doesn't exist in a PDF — email excerpts, text messages, phone call summaries, observations, or anything you want Co-Pilot to know about.
+Notes let you add information that does not exist in a file yet, such as email excerpts, text messages, phone call summaries, observations, or anything else you want Co-Pilot to know about.

-Inside your claim, go to Notes and create a new note.
-Paste or type whatever context is relevant.
+Inside your claim, open Notes and create a new note.
+Paste or type the context that matters.

 Co-Pilot reads Notes the same way it reads uploaded documents.
 This is useful for: